 Gerell, our passenger boat, took us to Gigantes Norte

-Leaving on a long weekend, we anticipated that the place will be packed with local tourists (much as we wanted a weekend of peace and soaking ourselves with nature’s wonders, I am still optimistic that the place is relatively unexploited tourism-wise).
-Hence, we booked in advance at the Jesa Beach Resort through their Facebook page.
+Leaving on a long weekend, we anticipated that the place will be packed with local tourists.
+Much as we wanted a weekend of peace and soaking ourselves with nature’s wonders, I was optimistic that the place is relatively unexploited tourism-wise.
+We booked in advance at the Jesa Beach Resort through their Facebook page.
 Mobile communication and internet access may be poor in the islands but apparently, some of the resorts have outposts or gain online access to clients when in Estancia or mainland Carles.

 There’s a toilet, in case nature called during the trip